 Merv was predeceased by his parents Myron and Mabel Swiderski.
 He leaves to cherish his memory his wife, Jacqueline and stepson, Shane (Debbie) Hamilton and their sons Craig and Dallas and grandson Echo; his special friend, Connie Albers and her son Denver (Chelsea) and their children Kiera and Keaten; his sister, Eleanor Murray (Larry Kalmakoff), his nephews Randy Bileski (sons Kyle & Devin and daughter Nicole), Kurt (Sheila) Bileski, and Kevin (Wynn) Bileski (daughter Shinaya and son Riley), as well as numerous relatives and many special friends.

-To send flowers to Mervin's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Mervin Swiderski, please visit our floral store.